For people with a concussion who, despite rest, therapy, and treatments, are still experiencing symptoms.

 Rest alone is not enough to recover from a concussion.

-You want to leave your noise-cancelling headphones and sunglasses at home because light and sound no longer overwhelm you.
+You want to live spontaneously, without having to plan every minute because of your limited energy.
+To finally leave your noise-cancelling headphones and sunglasses at home, because light and sound no longer overwhelm you.

 "Please go home and rest as much as possible.
 Within a few weeks, you will start feeling better."